-New York State will differentiate all public schools in the State, including charter schools, into the following categories using each of the indicators specified in Section iv for which a school or subgroup will be held accountable for performance: Schools identified for Comprehensive Support and Improvement Schools, Schools identified for Additional Targeted Support and Improvement, Schools identified for Targeted Support and Improvement Schools, Schools identified for Schools in Good StandingLocal Support and Improvement, and Recognition Schools.
+New York State will differentiate all public schools in the State, including charter schools, into the following categories using each of the indicators specified in Section iv for which a school or subgroup will be held accountable for performance: Schools identified for Comprehensive Support and Improvement, Schools identified for Additional Targeted Support and Improvement, Schools identified for Local Support and Improvement, and Recognition Schools.
 To determine the category into which a subgroup will be differentiated, New York State assigns a Performance Level from 1-4 for each measure for which a subgroup in a school is held accountable.

 b.
-Describe the weighting of each indicator in the State's system of annual meaningful differentiation, including how the Academic Achievement, Other Academic, Graduation Rate, and Progress in ELP indicators each receive substantial weight individually and, in the aggregate, much greater weight than the School Quality or Student Success indicator(s), in the aggregate.
+Describe the weighting of each indicator in the State's system of annual meaningful differentiation, including how the Academic Achievement, Other Academic, Graduation

+Rate, and Progress in ELP indicators each receive substantial weight individually and, in the aggregate, much greater weight than the School Quality or Student Success indicator(s), in the aggregate.